Strategy Transition: 5 Simple Steps

-Try creating a Focus Area Dashboard and use widgets such as the ‘Focus Completion’ widget and the ‘Multi-Goal’ widget (with one Focus Area in each widget) to give you a visual representation of how you have performed against your focus areas over the past 12 months.
-Here’s an example of what your dashboard might look like.
+For Cascade Users: Try creating a Focus Area Dashboard and use widgets such as the 'Focus Completion' widget and the 'Multi-Goal' widget (with one Focus Area in each widget) to give you a visual representation of how you have performed against your focus areas over the past 12 months.

 5. What goals did you hit/miss?

 OK, this is where our strategy transition process starts to get really serious.
 It's time to start going through the key organizational goals in your focus areas and talking about what went well and what didn't.
 A quick warning - try not to get too detailed, and do not engage in any actual 'problem solving' here.
 The purpose of this exercise is to understand which parts of the strategy need additional focus or to be refocused in the next period, not to fix a broken project or deliverable.